-From Wednesday 1 July 2026, food scraps won’t be wasted in your general rubbish bin (red lid).
+From Wednesday 1 July 2026, food scraps no longer needed to go in your general rubbish bin (red lid).

-Instead, they can be added to your lime green lid bin to be turned into mulch and compost.
+Instead, they can now be placed in your lime green lid bin, where they will be turned into mulch and compost.

-To make saving your food scraps easier, Council will be providing free bin FOGO kitchen caddies which can be collected from Council Headquarters or libraries from 1 June 2026.
+To make separating food scraps easier, Council is providing free FOGO kitchen caddies, which can be collected from Council Headquarters or local libraries.

-The FOGO caddies (7L) are small enough to tuck away in your cupboard.
-They aren’t mandatory but they’re available if you want one.
+The 7L FOGO caddies are small enough to tuck away in a cupboard.
+They aren't mandatory, but they're available if you'd like one.

-The only thing that is changing about your waste collection service is that your household food scraps now go into your lime green lid bin (FOGO bin), not your general rubbish red lid bin.
-Your bin collection cycles will remain the same, general rubbish red lid bin weekly, and alternating fortnights for your lime green lid bin and yellow mixed recycling bins.
+The only change to your waste collection service is that household food scraps now go into your lime green lid bin (FOGO bin) instead of your general rubbish red lid bin.
+Your collection schedule remains the same, with your general rubbish red lid bin collected weekly, and your lime green lid and yellow mixed recycling bins collected on alternating fortnights.

-By removing food waste from your red lid bin, less material is going to landfill and removing nutrients from the environment.
-Instead, your food scraps will be composted and the nutrients recycled to grow more food.
+By removing food waste from your red lid bin, less material is sent to landfill and valuable nutrients are kept in the environment.
+Instead, food scraps are composted, allowing those nutrients to be recycled to help grow more food.

-After July 1, 2026, your food scraps can go into your FOGO bin.
+Your food scraps can now go into your FOGO bin.

 About FOGO